-If you think all Collingwood’s restaurant action in happening on Smith Street, you’re wrong.
-Take a stroll down Cambridge Street, and you’ll stumble across the Japanese eating spot, Aka Siro.
+If you think all of Collingwood’s restaurant action in happening on Smith Street, you’re wrong.
+Take a stroll down Cambridge Street, and you’ll stumble across the Japanese eating spot, Akasiro.

 Carnivores should try the slow-cooked pork belly and daikon in sweet sake sauce, grilled pork in egg and flour with Japanese barbecue sauce and mayonnaise, or the Ton-Katsu, whose description on the menu is straight to the point – “very popular deep fried pork cutlet”.

 And for those who enjoy a spot of fusion, there’s the Hamburg – grilled beef and pork mince patty with tomato and Worcester sauce.
 We loved the sound of the Ni-Zakana (boneless white fish simmered in soy and sweet sake sauce) and the Sake-Mushi (drunken mussels, bok choy, mushrooms with shiso herb).
 There are also a couple of interesting vegetarian options.
-The drinks list is short and sweet and features Karita paper drip coffee, specialty teas and grape juice.
+The drinks list is short and sweet and features Karita paper drip coffee, specialty teas, grape juice and homemade lemonade.